You are currently viewing Understanding the Legal Process of PLC Registration in Chennai

 Memorandum of Association

 A company’s MOA serves as a representation of its charter.
 It is a legal document produced during the company formation and registration process.
-It describes the relationship between the firm and its stockholders as well as the purposes for which it was founded.
+It describes the relationship between the firm and its stockholders and the purposes for which it was founded.

 Articles of Association